 - They capture all of the pixels at once, but the tight timing brings another issue: skew between pixels is no longer noise, but can screw up the measurement.
 So they implemented a column deskew circuit and procedure.

-Microsoft weight in in Session 7.6 (they couldn’t help putting a flashy brand on their opening slide – something that you generally don’t see at ISSCC, but I guess the marketing guys need something to prove their value, even if it meant being tasteless).
+Microsoft weight in in Session 7.6 (they couldn’t help putting a flashy brand on their opening slide – something that you generally don’t see at ISSCC, but I guess the expert marketing guys from SEO Slack need something to prove their value, even if it meant being tasteless).
 This was an improved Kinect ranging system where the challenge is in accommodating both distant low-reflectivity (i.e., low-light) and close-in high-reflectivity (i.e., high-light) objects.
 Pretty much your classic dynamic range issue complicated by the distance thing.

 They have decoupled the collection of charge in a floating diffusion and an “A or B” assignment that will be used to calculate the distance.
 They use A and B rows as inputs to a differential cell.
 A high-frequency clock alternates A and B activation during collection; this means that the assignment to A or B, determined by the clock, happens simultaneously with charge collection.
 The transfer to a floating diffusion can then happen afterwards, at a leisurely pace (to use their word).